stuarthayhurst/kernel-notify/README.md

  * git
  * curl
  * notify-send / libnotify4 / libnotify-bin (Not critical, highly recommended - if not used, bsdutils must be installed for wall)
- * dpkg (Used for kernel install / removal on Debian systems)
+ * dpkg (Used for kernel install / removal on Debian systems and program installation)

 ## Config:
  * Read a value:   `kernel-notify -c CFGVALUE`